 Red dwarfs are some of the coolest, faintest — and most common — stars in the Universe.
 This makes them very good targets in the search for exoplanets and so they are increasingly being studied.
 In fact, lead author Xavier Bonfils (Institut de Planétologie et d’Astrophysique de Grenoble – Université Grenoble-Alpes/CNRS, Grenoble, France), named their HARPS program The shortcut to happiness, as it is easier to detect small cool siblings of Earth around these stars, than around stars more similar to the Sun.

 Many red dwarf stars, including Proxima Centauri, are subject to flares that occasionally bathe their orbiting planets in deadly ultraviolet and X-ray radiation.
 However, it seems that Ross 128 is a much quieter star, and so its planets may be the closest known comfortable abode for possible life.

-Although it is currently 11 light-years from Earth, Ross 128 is moving towards us and is expected to become our nearest stellar neighbour in just 79 000 years — a blink of the eye in cosmic terms.
+Although it is currently 11 light-years from Earth, Ross 128 is moving towards us and is expected to become our nearest stellar neighbor in just 79 000 years — a blink of an eye in cosmic terms.
 Ross 128b will by then take the crown from Proxima b and become the closest exoplanet to Earth!

 This artist’s impression video shows the temperate planet Ross 128b along with its red dwarf parent star.
 Credit: ESO/M. Kornmesser

-“New facilities at ESO will first play a critical role in building the census of Earth-mass planets amenable to characterisation.
+“New facilities at ESO will first play a critical role in building the census of Earth-mass planets amenable to characterization.
 In particular, NIRPS, the infrared arm of HARPS, will boost our efficiency in observing red dwarfs, which emit most of their radiation in the infrared.
-And then, the ELT will provide the opportunity to observe and characterise a large fraction of these planets,” concludes Xavier Bonfils.
+And then, the ELT will provide the opportunity to observe and characterize a large fraction of these planets,” concludes Xavier Bonfils.